About My Art

 Gypsy music has always been a big favourite with me.
 When I got involved with Romani musicians from Presov/Slovakia, a whole new world opened up for me, a rich musical culture from which we can learn a lot.

 I eventually met Roma singer Ida Kelarova and attended several of her singing workshops, which enabled me to delve further into the incredible emotional depth of Roma music.
-Now I regularly sing Roma songs in a choir, we even perform publicly every once in a while.
+For more than a decade – until three years ago – I regularly sang Roma songs in a choir, we even perform publicly every once in a while.

 I have been to Slovakia more than a dozen times, and there is a lot more to the topic ‘Roma’ than just music.
 I herewith appeal to everybody to become more conscious of the dire situation of Europe’s biggest ethnic minority, and to take a strong stance against the ever increasing racism the Roma face all over the continent.